 Take a look at what your front door color says about you for some insight and a little fun!

 Adding Curb Appeal

 In addition to changing the door color, I suggest adding a few other touches, such as a coordinating larger-scaled outdoor mat and a seasonal wreath.
 A larger light fixture will also help pull they eye in that direction.

 The final step will be softening the hardscape with more substantial plantings.
 For starters, fill in the area under the front bay window with shrubs or ornamental grasses at the back and perennials in front.
 Select something that can withstand the summer heat and stays fairly compact, and consider colors that complement the exterior house colors, such as purples, yellows and various shades of green foliage.
 Because the sidewalk seems to end abruptly, extend it by digging out the grass in a curved pattern and filling it in with mini bark, grey stone, or simply just plantings.
 This planting area will also help to camouflage your side window wells.

 As for the window boxes mentioned in the question, I think the area may be too tight.
 Instead, consider an additional planting area incorporating the large tree, and possibly adding stone to the front of the house in the bay window area that ties in the grey color of your shingles.
 The nice thing about exterior projects is they can easily be broken up into stages as your budget allows from year to year.

 Thanks for writing in, Nicole.
 I hope this helps.
-Be sure to keep us updated on your front door/yard progress!
+Be sure to keep us updated on your curb appeal progress!

 If you have a decor, design or organizing question you could really use help with, follow the Satori Facebook Page to find out when the next open call for questions is.
-If it’s something you can’t wait on, be sure to check out our design and organizing services, including e-design and over the phone consultations.
+Take a look at other Reader Questions here.

 Have a great weekend!